famoser/elliptic/TESTING.md

 The testing is done across multiple dimensions:
 - Correctness: Check whether the implementation is correct, notably in relation to math sanity checks and third-party test vectors.
 - Hardened: Check whether the implementation might leak the private key to an adversary over side-channels, notably by assessing constant-time execution.
-- Speed: Check how fast the essential operations are executed on the curve.
+- Runtime: Check how fast the essential operations are executed on the curve.

 The implementation is in PHP, using the GMP extension for the big-number-math.
 This inherently limits what is possible in terms of hardening and performance.
 If these are of prime concern, switch to a mature implementation closer to the metal (e.g. `openssl`).